mrjohnsonpham/02-Portfolio/README.md

 # 02-Portfolio

-# Unit 02 CSS and Bootstrap Homework: Responsive Portfolio
+# Unit 02 Responsive Portfolio

 First, you will use notice that I used a Bootstrap CSS Framework to create a mobile responsive portfolio.